Vampiro/slash-command-proxy/client/src/UserDocs.md

 |            | `channel_id`, `channel_name`, `command`, `response_url`, `team_domain`, `team_id`,                               |
 |            | `text`, `token`, `trigger_id`, `user_id`, `user_name`                                                            |
 | `res.*`    | `*` is any attribute in the response from the **Destination Server**.
 Available in the **Output Template** only. |

+### Examples

+Several examples of commands that you can create are included.
+The output of several of these are in Markdown which Mattermost uses.
+Slack uses a slightly different style of formatting so you'll have to take that into account when creating your **Output Template**.